 Frames 9- 17 – I really like the artwork!
 Should the children be more ethnically diverse?
 Eg one south Asian boy?
 And one should definitely be a small baby.
 Frame 17– not sure we need the numbers or “chances of survival” text any more – should we just have bigger coloured icons with “lower risk”, “medium risk”, “higher risk” underneath?

 SPEED: Frame 15 – stay on this until he has finished saying “a statistical formula weighs up the factors for each child and the operation they had and calculates a chance of survival”.
 THEN have silence for frames 16 – 17.
 Frame 18/19 – stay on FRAME 18 until end of “we do this for all the children the hospital treated.”
 THEN move onto Frame 19 in silence.

+The artwork bounces around quite a bit in frames 16 and 17 so it is very hard to keep track of the risk scale and its colour coding.
+I’d like to see a consistent use of position to order the icons from low risk to high risk.
+I would start to establish the scale depicted in slide 17 in slide 16 by organising the clipboard labels in order, allowing a smooth morph to slide 17.

+(Are we happy with the traffic light scheme for risk colours?)

 Frames 18-21 – I think to make the transitions more seamless these blocks should be the same size & position as on frame 22 onwards – even if that leaves some blank space …

+Generally, I’d hope the animator will tween objects from one slide to another so jumps like this will be less distracting.

 Frame 21 - I don’t think we actually need the text & the box saying “2 don’t survive” – I think this is just distracting… I like the way deaths are illustrated but I think the white boxes should be empty (and not show the bed underneath).

+I think it’s worth showing the numeric percentages for a few frames at the start of building the chart – just to re-emphasise that each future outcome gives a percentage which gets plotted on the x-axis.

+Once that flow has been established, we can fade out the numeric percentages as the animation speeds up

+The numeric percentages here should be close to the bar chart – so the display flows in order icon-array -> percentage -> chart.
+(At the moment they are to the left of the chart so they distract rather than reinforce.)

 Frame 22 – just show 98% in same format as is decided for the beginning few frames and video 1.
 The axis for the predicted range onwards could start from 94% - this gives us more room to keep the 100 icon grid bigger throughout (e.g. Throughout (frames 17-34) use the size/layout in frame 31 )